Why Inventory Management Matters for Small Businesses

 3. FIFO System (First-In, First-Out)

-The FIFO method makes you sell older products first.
+The FIFO method pushes older products out first.
 Use clear shelf labels and simple storage rules so staff follow the process every day.
 This works well for food, beauty, and any item with a date or style change.
-Therefore, you reduce waste, protect quality, and keep customers happy.
+Therefore, you cut waste, protect quality, and keep customers happy.

 4. Multi-Channel Inventory Management